-1. EXPLORE THE SOUTH EAST COAST
+1. EXPLORE THE SOUTHEAST COAST

 I finally chose to spend these 4 days in Jambiani.
-Jambiani is a small traditional village on the south-east cost just over an hour away from Zanzibar’s airport.
+Jambiani is a small traditional village on the south-east coast just over an hour away from Zanzibar’s airport.
 It is a very small and traditional village stretching along a beautiful white sand beach.
-The beach is equally stunning at high tide, with its turquoise sea as it is at low tide, when you can witness the local ladies collecting and drying the seaweed they cultivate.
+The beach is equally stunning at high tide, with its turquoise sea as it is at low tide when you can witness the local ladies collecting and drying the seaweed they cultivate.
 It is gorgeous, relaxing and you don’t have to put up with local touts which apparently are heavy-handed in the Zanzibar most popular beaches (located in the North I believe).

 I also had the chance to stop by Bwejuu